 - A. The Shift Commander should be notified if it is anticipated that a juvenile may need to remain at the Spokane Police Department more than four hours.
-This will enable the Shift Commander to ensure no juvenile is held at the Spokane Police Department more than six hours. - B. A staff member of the same sex shall supervise personal hygiene activities and care, such as changing clothing or using the restroom, without direct observation to allow for privacy. - Personal visual checks and significant incidents/activities shall be noted on the log. - D. There shall be no viewing devices, such as peep holes or mirrors, of which the juvenile is not aware.
-Therefore, an employee should inform a juvenile under his/her care that the juvenile will be monitored at all times, unless he/she is using the toilet.
-This does not apply to surreptitious and legally obtained recorded interrogations. - E. Juveniles shall have reasonable access to toilets and wash basins. - F. Food should be provided if a juvenile has not eaten within the past four hours or is otherwise in need of nourishment, including any special diet required for the health of the juvenile. - G. Juveniles shall have reasonable access to a drinking fountain or water. - H. Juveniles shall have reasonable opportunities to stand and stretch, particularly if handcuffed or restrained in any way. - I. Juveniles should have privacy during family, guardian and/or lawyer visits.
+This will enable the Shift Commander to ensure no juvenile is held at the Spokane Police Department more than six hours. - B. Welfare checks and significant incidents/activities are noted on the log. - C. Juveniles in custody are informed that they will be monitored at all times, except when using the toilet. - 1.
+There shall be no viewing devices, such as peep holes or mirrors, of which the juvenile is not aware. - This does not apply to surreptitious and legally obtained recorded interrogations. - D. A member of the same sex shall supervise personal hygiene activities and care, such as changing clothing or using the restroom, without direct observation to allow for privacy. - E. There is reasonable access to toilets and wash basins. - F. There is reasonable access to a drinking fountain or water.

-- J. Juveniles should be permitted to remain in their personal clothing unless the clothing is taken as evidence or is otherwise unsuitable or inadequate for continued wear while in custody. - K. Blankets should be provided as reasonably necessary. - L. Adequate shelter, heat, light and ventilation should be provided without compromising security or enabling escape. - M. Juveniles shall have adequate furnishings, including suitable chairs or benches. - N. Juveniles shall have the right to the same number of telephone calls as an adult in custody. - O. No discipline may be administered to any juvenile, nor may juveniles be subjected to corporal or unusual punishment, humiliation or mental abuse.
+- G. Food should be provided if a juvenile has not eaten within the past four hours or is otherwise in need of nourishment, including any special diet required for the health of the juvenile. - H. There are reasonable opportunities to stand and stretch, particularly if handcuffed or restrained in any way. - I. There is privacy during family, guardian, and/or attorney visits. - J. Juveniles are generally permitted to remain in their personal clothing unless the clothing is taken as evidence or is otherwise unsuitable or inadequate for continued wear while in custody. - K. Clean blankets are provided as reasonably necessary to ensure the comfort of an individual. - 1.
+The supervisor should ensure that there is an adequate supply of clean blankets. - L. Adequate shelter, heat, light, and ventilation should be provided without compromising security or enabling escape. - M. Adequate furnishings are available, including suitable chairs or benches. - N. Juveniles shall have the right to the same number of telephone calls as an adult in custody (see the Control Techniques and Devices Policy). - O. Discipline is not administered to any juvenile, nor will juveniles be subjected to corporal or unusual punishment, humiliation, or mental abuse.